 In the spring of 1754, the French and Indian War, also called the Seven Years War, was imminent.
 The cause of the conflict was the desire of the British and French colonies to expand into land each empire claimed.
 Once the war had broken out between the two powers, the American Indian tribes had to decide whom to back.
-Throughout the conflict, varying tribes allied themselves with the French or the British, in order to better suit their individual goals.
+Throughout the conflict, varying tribes allied themselves with the French or the British to better suit their individual goals.

 During the mid-1700s, British colonies along the Atlantic coast began to move westward onto the land the French claimed in the interior.
 With support from the mother country, the British colonies fought to establish their dominance in North America.
-The common experience of fighting together helped encourage the colonies to band together later in the 1770s and start their own country, the United States of America.
+The shared experience of fighting together helped encourage the colonies to band together later in the 1770s and start their own country, the United States of America.

-Hoping to defend against an imminent attack by French soldiers, a young, newly commissioned British lieutenant colonel, George Washington built a ‘fort of necessity’ in late May and early June 1754.
+Hoping to defend against an imminent attack by French soldiers, a young, newly commissioned British lieutenant colonel, George Washington, built a ‘fort of necessity in late May and early June 1754.
 Not a typical military fort, it was small and simple, even for a wilderness fort.
 Consisting of a small storage shed in the center of a round stockade, about 53 feet in diameter, it was located in a natural meadow.
 Earthworks were constructed outside the stockade.

 As Braddock and the first of his troops approached Fort Duquesne, the French and allied Indians attacked.
 Braddock and more than half of the 1,200 British men with him died.
-The remaining soldiers retreated and British troops buried the general near Fort Necessity, concealing the grave within the roadbed by marching over it to prevent desecration of the general’s body.
-Braddock’s final resting place lay hidden until 1804 when workmen discovered a body reported to be the general’s.
+The remaining soldiers retreated, and British troops buried the general near Fort Necessity, concealing the grave within the roadbed by marching over it to prevent the desecration of the general’s body.
+Braddock’s final resting place lay hidden until 1804, when workmen discovered a body reported to be the general’s.
 A monument constructed in 1913 marks the site over the re-interred bones of General Braddock.

 Fort Necessity National Battlefield